Mental health issues are common; one in four people are affected every year.

 All managers will therefore come into contact with it at some point, although we know many feel ill-equipped to do so.

-As a manager you know that your staff value having a supportive, understanding, flexible and open-minded manager.
+As a manager you know that your staff value you being supportive, understanding, flexible and open-minded manager.
 This is particularly important to anyone struggling with their mental health.

-People with mental health problems can often still work, and the support you provide can enable them to stay in work.
+People with mental health problems can often still work, and the support you provide can enable them to remain in their job.

 The tiles below provide information on managing staff with mental health issues.
 Mental Health First Aid England also produces a very useful Line Manager's Resource.